 HONS 2401 Honors Integrated Life Sciences (4-1).
 This course presents an integrated study of life sciences.
 Topics that may be addressed will come from, but are not limited to, human anatomy and physiology, botany and zoology.
 Topics vary.
-Prerequisite: Biology 1311/1111 or Biology 1313/1113
+Prerequisite: Biology 1311/1111 or Biology 1313/1113 social sciences.

-HONS 3301 Honors Seminar in Integrated Social Sciences (3-0).
-This course presents an integrated study of social sciences.
 Topics to be addressed will come from, but are not limited to, world civilizations, women in society and cultural studies.
 This course may be repeated one time for credit.
 This course would fulfill the Multicultural core requirement or could be used as an upper level elective.
 Prerequisite: Admission into the Honors Program or consent of the instructor.